 “…we arrive at the lovely tourist planet of Xen’arthia.
 And… oh my god it’s been nuked back to the bedrock.
 That’s the third planet we’ve visited in a row!
 What’s going on?”

 Now we have reached a truly cybernetic age, where the collective knowledge of a hundred generations of humans, all experts in their fields at the time, is available to all.
 We no longer have to know, we only have to look.
 In the age of connectivity our brains process, filter and assess, but our memory comes on hardware, provided by software.
-This will reshape the world as we know it, as long as we let it.
+This will reshape the world if we let it.
 We replace severed limbs with prosthetics, we augment our bodies with devices to correct poor eyesight and faulty insulin production.
 We can print new bones and grow new organs.
 With all this talk of singularity, we have overlooked the quiet merger of man and technology that has already reshaped our species.